GrzegorzKozub/toys/README.md

 #### SDR

 1. In DisplayCAL, enable Options -> Show advanced options
+2. Start from *Default (Gamma 2.2)* settings
-2. Setup *Display & instrument* tab
+3. Setup *Display & instrument* tab
   - Select *i1 DisplayPro* instrument
   - Set *Mode* to *Refresh (generic)* on OLED and *LCD (generic)* on LCD (overwritten by the correction file property `DISPLAY_TYPE_REFRESH`)
   - Enable *White level drift compensation*
   - Select the *Correction* file obtained above
-3. Setup *Calibration* tab
+4. Setup *Calibration* tab
-  - Enable *Interactive display adjustment*
+  - Leave *Interactive display adjustment* enabled (can't set RGB on laptops)
   - Set *Whitepoint* to *Color temperature* of *6500 K*
   - Set *White level* to *Custom* and enter target brightness, e.g. *120 cd/m²*
   - Leave *Black level* at *As measured*
   - Leave *Tone curve* at *Gamma 2.2*
   - Set *Black output offset* to *0 %*
-  - Set *Ambient light level adjustment* to the measured value
+  - Leave *Ambient light level adjustment* disabled (see above)
   - Set *Black point correction* to *0 %* on OLED and *100 %* on LCD
-4. Setup *Profiling* tab
+5. Setup *Profiling* tab
   - Set *Profile type* to *Curves + matrix* on OLED and *XYZ LUT + matrix* on LCD
-  - Set *Profile quality* to *Medium* for *Curves + matrix* and *High* for *XYZ LUT + matrix*
-  - Disable *Black point compensation* on OLED and enable on LCD
+  - Disable *Black point compensation* on OLED and enable it on LCD
+  - Set *Profile quality* to *High*
   - Leave *Test chart* at *Auto-optimized*
-5. Run *Calibrate & profile*.
+6. Run *Calibrate & profile*.
 During the measurement, adjust the monitor RGB levels and brightness to to match the desired whitepoint, e.g. 120 cd/m².
 The created ICC profile should be used with the resulting hardware settings.

 #### HDR